Portrait of Kai Yao

 News

-- Paper accepted: SoK: What Makes Private Learning Unfair? accepted to the 3rd IEEE Conference on Secure and Trustworthy Machine Learning (SaTML 2025).
-Preprint on arXiv.
+SoK: What Makes Private Learning Unfair? accepted to the 3rd IEEE Conference on Secure and Trustworthy Machine Learning (SaTML 2025).
+Provides the first causal analysis of fairness degradation induced by differential privacy in machine learning.
+Preprint available on arXiv.

 Publications